 The legacy of this important Italian artist is preserved through the Fondazione Antonio and Carmela Calderara, the artist’s former home and studio housed within a 17th-Century villa-cloister of Vacciago, North of Milan.
 The collection includes many of Calderara’s own works, plus more than 300 artworks by dozens of international artists with whom he had relationships of friendship and esteem, all joined together by a general tendency towards abstraction.
 Established in 1979 by Giuseppe Alemani, the foundation organises an annual programme of exhibitions and is open to the public from May until October each year.

 Born in 1903 in Abbiategrasso, Italy, Antonio Calderara continued to work up until his death in 1978.
-Calderara’s work was included in the Venice Biennale in 1948 and in 1969, in Documenta 4 in 1968, and a retrospective the following year at Kunstmuseum Lucerne confirmed his status as an artist of international importance.
+Calderara’s work was included in the Venice Biennale in 1948 and 1956, in Documenta 4 in 1968, and a retrospective the following year at Kunstmuseum Lucerne confirmed his status as an artist of international importance.
 Other solo exhibitions have been staged at a number of institutions worldwide, including the Museo d'Arte Moderna, Rio de Janeiro, Brazil (1965); Stedelijk Museum, Schiedam, Netherlands (1968); Kunsthalle Bern, Switzerland (1969); Kunstmuseum Düsseldorf, Germany (1973); ICA, London, UK (1974); Contemporary Art Museum of Genoa, Italy (1995); Pinakothek der Moderne, Munich, Germany (2003); and Fondazione Zappettini, Milan, Italy (2011); and MASI, Lugano, Switzerland (2016).
 Most recently his work has been the subject of a solo exhibition at Kunstmuseum Winterthur in Switzerland (February – May 2017).
 His work is featured in numerous private collections, as well as the R&B Collection and Sammlung Hackenberg in Munich, Germany; P420 Art Gallery, Bologna, Italy and the Josef Albers Museum in Bottrop, Germany.